jhpyle/docassemble/_docs/documents.md

 into a manual line break and any `\a` character will be converted into a paragraph break.
 When using `RichText`, you must always use the `r` prefix, `{% raw %}{{r ... }}{% endraw %}`.

+### Original behavior of the Markdown filter (deprecated)

+There are two versions of the `markdown` [Jinja2] filter.

+The default behavior of **docassemble** used to be the original setting, where you need to write:

+> {% raw %}{{r the_text \| markdown }}{% endraw %}

+The text `the_text` will be treated as [Markdown] and formatting will be applied to the inserted text to replicate the [Markdown] formatting, using character-level formatting like bold, italic, and manual newlines.

+If the [`new markdown to docx`] is set to `True` in your [Configuration], this behavior will no longer work.
+There is no reason to use this line break style other than backwards compatibility for older templates.

 ## <a name="macros"></a>Inserting blocks of text more than once in a document